maccaspacca/Optipoolware/README.md

 # optiexplorer.py

 This is a reference pool web interface that displays stats and block information for miners.
-It uses Flask as a microframework
+It uses Flask run over tornado as a microframework

 # optihash.py